-Indonesian home cooking can be excellent, but finding a restaurant serving good local Indonesian food in pleasant and comfortable surroundings is difficult.
+Indonesian home cooking can be excellent, but finding a restaurant serving good local Indonesian food in pleasant and comfortable surroundings is not always easy.
 Some tiny food stalls and “Warungs” offer one or two excellently prepared local specialties but the primitive surroundings easily spoil the experience for many visitors.
-On the other hand, Indonesian food served in well-decorated and comfortable Western-style restaurants is often specially prepared for foreigners and has not much similarity with the authentic version.
+On the other hand, Indonesian food served in well-decorated and comfortable Western-style restaurants is sometimes specially prepared for foreigners and has not much similarity with the authentic version.

 Indonesian delicacies served in many restaurants and hotels include ‘Sate’ (charcoal-grilled skewers with small pieces of chicken, beef, pork, prawns or minced seafood) served with a peanut sauce, ‘Gado-Gado’ (a half-boiled combination of various vegetables with peanut sauce) and ‘Nasi Goreng’, tasty fried rice with either meat or shrimps.

 NASI PADANG FROM SUMATRA

 In every Balinese town you will see a number of very simple restaurants which display 10 to 30 different plates and bowls with cooked food in a glass box next to the entrance.
 Chicken, beef, fish, liver, eggs and different vegetables are prepared in the style of Padang, a major city in Sumatra.
 When you sit down at a table, the waiter brings a plate of rice and one plate of every single dish to your table.
 You eat whatever you like, and you will be charged when you leave only for the food you’ve eaten.
 Usually a meal with many different dishes is two or three US dollars.
 Many Nasi Padang Restaurants in South Bali i.e. Sanur, Jimbaran, or the Kuta area are open 24 hours a day.